MixinNetwork/safe/computer/README.md

 The user and the group both have an account on Solana Chain, and are both controlled by the MPC multisig.
 The group withdraws SOL to the group account at first.
 After the SOL withdrawal being confirmed by Solana blockchain, the observer sends a notification to the group.

 Then observer will send the prepare System Call and the user System Call in order with the generated signatures.
-After the two transaction are both confirmed, the observer should update the hash of used nocne account and notifies to the group with a post-process System Call to burn the rest amount of BTC, transfer the rest amount of SOL and transfer the received LP token to the deposit entry of group.
+After the two transaction are both confirmed, the observer should update the hashes of used nocne accounts and notify the group with a post-process System Call to burn the rest amount of BTC, transfer the rest amount of SOL and transfer the received LP token to the deposit entry of group.

-After the group mpc generates the signature of post-process signature, the observer node would send it to the Solana Network and notifies group when it is confirmed.
-The group would refund the same amount of BTC to the MIX account, and transfer the SOL and LP token to the MIX account after receiving the deposit.
+After the group mpc generates the signature of post-process signature, the observer node would send it to the Solana Network and notify the group when it is confirmed.
+The group would refund the same amount of BTC to the MIX account, and transfer the SOL and LP token to the MIX account after receiving the deposits.

-1. advance nonce.
-2. burn the left BTC token in user account.

 In addition, the observer keeps scanning the Solana blocks, and would create a system call to transfer deposit to the user account.
 Whenever the group receives a mixin deposit transaction, in this case, the LP token, the group will just send the LP token to the MIX account.